SerJay164/To_do_lsit_BIT_2025_Official-main/README.md

 ## Team & Contributions
-Justin Vogler - creating main Code and functions, testing Seraphin Schobin - improving UX, completing Code Jermey Heer - creating data vailidation, testing
+Justin Vogler - creating main Code and functions, testing Seraphin Schobin - improving UX, completing Code Jeremy Heer - creating data validation, testing

 ## Contributing
 Use this repo as a template for coursework.
 Work in your